| | | |

 • 2 cloves garlic, minced

-• 2 cups apple cider, or good-quality apple juice
+• 2 cups apple cider (or apple juice)

-• Fresh chopped chives, parsley, or thyme, for garnish, optional
+• Fresh chopped chives, parsley, or thyme (optional), for garnish

 Instructions

-• Prep the chops.
-Pat the pork chops with paper towels to dry and season them generously with kosher salt and pepper.
+• Pat the pork chops dry with paper towels, then season them generously with kosher salt and pepper.

-• Cook the pork chops.
-Heat the olive oil in a large skillet over medium heat.
+• Heat the olive oil in a large skillet over medium heat.
 When the oil is hot and shimmering, add the pork chops.
 Cook for about 3 to 7 minutes on each side or until they reach 145°F. This will depend on the thickness of the chops.
 They could take more or less time.
 Remove the chops to a plate and set aside.

-• Sauté the aromatics.
-Pour off all but 1 tablespoon of oil and place it back over medium heat.
+• Pour off most of the excess fat, leaving about 1 tablespoon in the pan.
+Place the pan over medium heat.
 Add the shallots to the pan and sauté for 3 to 4 minutes, until softened.
 Add the garlic, sage, and herbes de Provence to the pan and sauté for 1 minute longer.

-• Make the sauce.
-Add the cider and Dijon mustard; stir to blend and bring to a simmer.
+• Add the cider (or apple juice) and Dijon mustard; stir to blend and bring to a simmer.
 Reduce the heat to medium-low and simmer until reduced by half, about 10 to 12 minutes.

-• Add the cream.
-Whisk the cornstarch into the cream in a cup or small bowl to make a smooth slurry.
+• Combine the heavy cream and cornstarch in a cup or small bowl and whisk to make a smooth slurry.
 Stir it into the reduced apple cider mixture and continue cooking and stirring until thickened.
+If it starts to boil, turn the heat down to low.
 Stir the butter into the sauce.
 Taste and adjust the seasonings with additional salt and pepper, as needed.
 Add the pork chops back to the pan with any accumulated juices.

 Chunks of meat cooking in creamy, seasoned sauce in a black skillet.

-• Finish and serve the dish.
-Cook over low heat for about 2 minutes, or until the chops are heated.
-Spoon the sauce over the pork chops and garnish with fresh herbs.
+• Continue to cook over low heat for about 2 minutes, or until the chops are heated through.
+Spoon the sauce over the pork chops and garnish with fresh herbs, as desired.

 Nutrition